What is Fish Oil

 What are Essential Fatty Acids

-From cod liver oil to salmon oil, fish oil itself has been a craze that gained a lot of popularity in the 1990s due to the overwhelming desire for low-fat diets (which we know now wasn't the best trend to follow).
+From cod liver oil to salmon oil, fish oil itself has been a craze that gained a lot of popularity in the 1990s because of the overwhelming desire for low-fat diets (which we know now wasn't the best trend to follow).

 In fact, scientists quickly discovered that low-fat diets can be very detrimental to our health.
 We need healthy fats to survive.

-There are two types of fats: facilitative and functional fats.
-Facilitative fats (also known as saturated fats) are known to enhance the taste of pet food, convert to energy, aid in digestion, and help with vitamin absorption.
+There are two types of fats: facilitative and functional.
+Facilitative fats are saturated fats enhance the taste of pet food, provide calories and energy, and help with digestion and vitamin absorption.

-Functional fats are exactly what they would seem: fats needed in order for the body to function.
+Functional fats, which are sometimes essential fatty acids (EFA), are exactly what they sound like: fats needed for healthy body function.
 Pets are unable to produce these fats on their own, which is where dog owners come into play.

 The following are omega-3 fatty acids: